HomeDev GuideRecipesAPI Reference

 }

 3. Clear the browser cache and test the setup by browsing the site.
-Images on the site should work as before but now are delivered from the shared location.
+Images on the site should work as before, but CMS now serves them from the shared location.

-4. Configure the default provider for remote events by configuring the endpoints.
-The site is ready to be load-balanced.
+4. Configure the default provider for remote events by setting the endpoints.
+The site is now ready for load balancing.

 5. Copy the site folder to a second server and create a site in IIS with the same settings as the previous server.
 No configuration changes are required.

-6. Test remote events by logging in to one of the servers and publishing changes to a page.
-The published changes appear on the other server.
-Use the search functionality from both servers to verify it was configured correctly.
+6. Test remote events: log in to one of the servers and publish a change to a page.
+The change appears on the other server.
+Search from both servers to verify the configuration.

-A hosting provider can help you load-balance incoming traffic between the servers.
-You also can use other software load-balancers such as HAProxy, Network Load Balancing (NLB), or Application Request Routing (ARR).
+A hosting provider can load-balance incoming traffic between the servers for you.
+Alternatively, use a software load balancer such as HAProxy, Network Load Balancing (NLB), or Application Request Routing (ARR).

 📘